Team3128/camp/upper.md

 Registration is now open.
 Please use our [registration form]({{ site.upper_form_url }}) to get started.

 Also check out our [registration policies](/camp/about/registration) for information on payments, cancellations, etc.

+### Aftercare
+Camper pickup is at 3:00p, but sometimes, your campers need to stay a bit later.
+We get it; that's why we have aftercare.
+Your campers can stay with us until 5:00 PM.
+[Learn more.](/camp/aftercare/)